Skip to content

 What’s the future?

-Do you have a portable sats probe in your pocket?
+Do you have a portable Sats probe in your pocket?
 There is a good chance you do but didn’t know it.
-With most of the medical workforce owning a smartphone you might be surprised that you can use it for something more than catching up on the latest tweets from @DFTBteam.
-There are camera-based apps that use the strobing flash and camera lens to determine heart rate and oxygen saturations.
-There are also probes that can plug directly into the phone, though these are much more costly than the app-based option.
+With most of the medical workforce owning a smartphone, you might be surprised that you can use it for something more than catching up on the latest tweets from @DFTBteam.
+There are camera-based apps that use the strobing flash and camera lens to determine heart rate and oxygen saturation.
+Some probes can plug directly into the phone, though these are much more costly than the app-based option.

 Selected references